Rotarian Jumps for Polio - EVEREST ASSAULT

 Rotary Club of Berry member Ken Hutt has taken on a challenge that few would dare attempt - Climb and fly from Everest.

 In his younger days, Ken was a member of the NSW Police Force – specialising in Police Rescue and the Water Police.
 He was also associated with Father Chris Reilly and headed to Banda Aceh as the 1st response team to the Asian Tsunami in 2004.
-Two years ago he climbed Kilimanjaro as part of a team representing Amnesty International.
+Previously he climbed Kilimanjaro as part of a team representing Amnesty International.

-This time he is motivated to raise awareness and funds for the PolioPlus Campaign.
-The purpose built lightweight glider he used was specially made in Germany and has a striking red canopy emblazoned with Rotary’s EndPolioNow logo.
+This time he is again motivated to raise awareness and funds for the PolioPlus Campaign.

 Rotary is passionate about eradicating polio forever, and with this objective now so very close, Rotarians around the World are being encouraged to support the final push.